-Whether its credit card debt or bank loans, the interest rate on each can greatly inhibit your ability to effectively pay down the principle loan amount.
-This is why you should aim to pay down high interest rate loans first—the debt with the highest interest rate that you’ll be focusing on first is called your “target debt.”
+Whether it’s credit card debt or bank loans, the interest rate on each can greatly inhibit your ability to effectively pay down the principal loan amount.
+This is why you should aim to pay down high-interest-rate loans first—the debt with the highest interest rate that you’ll be focusing on first is called your “target debt.”
 When calculated over time, paying down this “target debt” saves you and your organization more money in the long run.

-Of course, this method takes discipline and close monitoring, but eventually you will start to see your debt load decline.
+Of course, this method takes discipline and close monitoring, but eventually, you’ll start to see your debt load decline.

 Simply put, the more cash you can generate, the faster you can reduce your small business debt.
-These are just some suggestions that may help you increase monthly income to your business:
+Easier said than done, we know.
+These are just some suggestions that may help you increase the monthly income to your business:

 If your efforts to climb out of business debt on your own aren’t working, you might want to enlist the help of a professional debt-restructuring firm.
-Debt-restructurers negotiate with creditors and collection agencies on your behalf to formally extend, renew, or change existing credit agreements.
+Debt-restructuring firms negotiate with creditors and business debt collection agencies on your behalf to formally extend, renew, or change existing credit agreements.
 The process generally involves a written contract between you and the debt-restructuring company as well as the setup of automatic withdrawals from your bank account to settle outstanding debts.

 If all else fails, you still have options.
 For businesses that can’t manage their debt, it might be time to think about selling the business, liquidating all assets, or filing for bankruptcy.
-But hopefully it doesn’t have to come to that, and hopefully, you’ll have pulled yourself out of a sticky debt situation using these seven simple steps before that happens.
+But hopefully, it doesn’t have to come to that.
+By using these seven tips, you should be able to reduce—and eventually eliminate—your business debt.